EutechCybernetic/lucy-pro-documentation/dynamicui.md

 ### Instance Search Page
 The search page for your instance can be accessed by either

-* Going to the Lucy dashboard, click the image:: images/gear.png icon, then choose code/Models
+* Going to the Lucy dashboard, click the image:: images/gear.png icon, then choose `Models`
     * Locating your model, and then clicking the **Search** link next to it
-* Directing from the url: code/http://<ivivacloudurl>/Apps/Lucy/Models/<yourmodel>/search
+* Directing from the url: `http://<ivivacloudurl>/Apps/Lucy/Models/<yourmodel>/search`

 If you have not overriden your search page with a custom screen, the dynamically generated search page is shown.